 10. It is Expensive

 Additionally, if you need a roof rack you will spend even more.
-You will also require buying a sturdy ladder, annex among other things.
+You will also require to buy a sturdy ladder, an annex among other things.
 This not only puts a dent in your wallet but might not be ideal for people who don’t camp a lot.

 Don’t forget that though the rooftop tent is designed to provide the ultimate comfort and convenience, some believe it is not worth the price.

 It is true rooftop tents are getting popular among campers, and yes, they do have their advantages.
 From sleeping off the ground to beautiful scenarios, it is a great way to explore and camp.

 However, not everyone is meant to own one thus why we are sharing the reasons not to buy the rooftop tent.
 If you are not a fan of small spaces, less privacy, fewer amenities as well don’t like planning you better go with another type of camping.

 We’re passionate about getting the most from your car when it comes to going on adventures and road trips.
 When you take one of these trips you often need more room in your car than you usually would.
 This is when we come in, to help you find the best roof tent for your car and needs.